-Regardless of the participant retention methods described in Section 3.5, participants (or their parents/guardians if under legal age of consent) may voluntarily withdraw from the study for any reason at any time.
+Regardless of the participant retention methods described in Section 3.5, participants may voluntarily withdraw from the study for any reason at any time.

 The IoR also may withdraw participants from study product dosing in order to protect their safety and/or if they are unwilling or unable to comply with required study procedures after consultation with the Protocol Chair, DAIDS Medical Officer, Statistical and Data Management Center (SDMC) Protocol Statistician, representatives from the Laboratory Center (LC), the Leadership and Operations Center (LOC) Clinical Research Manager (CRM), and others.